Bone Marrow Facts, Functions, Stem Cells, and Transplants

 Hematopoietic Stem Cells

-Hematopoietic stem cells, or HSCs, make new blood cells.
-These cells include red blood cells, which carry oxygen from our lungs to our cells, the various types of white blood cells, which fight infection, and platelets, which help blood to clot when we're wounded.
+Hematopoietic stem cells in the bone marrow are also known as HSCs.
+They make red blood cells, which carry oxygen from our lungs to our cells, the various types of white blood cells, which fight infection, and platelets, which help blood to clot when we're wounded.

 Red blood cells are also known as erythrocytes and are the most abundant cell type in blood.
 The bone marrow makes millions of erythrocytes every day to replace those that have died and to provide extra cells when a person's oxygen requirement increases.

-There are five main types of white blood cells, or leukocytes: lymphocytes, neutrophils, eosinophils, basophils and monocytes.
-All of our blood cells, including all the white blood cells, are made in our bone marrow.
+There are five main types of white blood cells, or leukocytes: lymphocytes, neutrophils, eosinophils, basophils, and monocytes.
 B lymphocytes (or B cells) mature in the bone where they're made, while T lymphocytes (or T cells) migrate to the thymus gland to mature.
 The thymus gland is located in the upper part of the chest.

 In order to make platelets, or thrombocytes, hematopoietic stem cells produce giant cells called megakaryocytes.
 These cells are ten to fifteen times larger than red blood cells and have a very large nucleus.
 They fragment as they make platelets.

 Bone marrow also contains mesenchymal stem cells, or MSCs, which are sometimes known as stromal stem cells.
 These produce new bone-building cells (osteoblasts), new cartilage cells (chondrocytes), and new adipocytes.
 There are far fewer MSCs in bone than HSCs.
 Mesenchymal stem cells are still important, however.
 Cells resembling mesenchymal stem cells are found in other parts of the body, but it's unclear how similar their activity is to the ones in bone.